sylv/marver/README.md

 - [sotast](./packages/sotast/) - the backend that does most of what you see (typescript, nestjs)
 - [solomon](./packages/solomon/) - machine learning grpc microservice (python)
 - [squtil](./packages/squtil/) - sqlite extension that provides vector search and other utilities (rust)
-- [vidhash](./packages/vidhash/) - utilities for perceptual hashing of images and videos. (rust, ffmpeg. will give you nightmares.)
+- [native](./packages/native/) - native utilities written in rust for performance

 ## features